cwilburn-dev/INFO698Capstone/README.md

 - Provides interactive visualizations to support exploration and interpretation.
 - Highlights correlations between travel patterns and major socio-political events.

-All analysis is conducted directly on local datasets (no external database required), and results are presented through a Streamlit interface for ease of use and accessibility.
+All analysis is conducted within the Streamlit app, which handles datasets and processing automatically, so users can explore the data entirely in their browser without local files or database setup.

 ---